 Omnia Card vs Roma pass: Which is the best Vatican pass?

-Since the majority of visitors to the Vatican will also check out some of Rome’s great attractions, a city pass is usually a fantastic option!
-If you are looking to get organised check out our guide to make your bookings as easy as possible.
+Since the majority of visitors to the Vatican will also check out some of Rome’s great attractions, a Roma Pass is usually a fantastic option!
+If you are looking to get organized check out our guide to make your bookings as easy as possible.

 For those on a budget too, the Rome Tourist Card or Omnia Card will help you plan and keep your costs in check.
 Additionally, for those who have unlimited cash to splash there are benefits too!